metrorailings/OwlBlog/content/posts/week-6-insights.md

 **All notes made after this statement come from a rewatch.**

 Blitzes quickly throw Josh Allen off his game, it seems.
+Makes sense given how long he holds on to the ball.

 ***